NRCHKB/node-red-contrib-homekit-bridged/README.md

 ## Supported Types

 The following is a list of _Services_ that are currently supported.
-Check for more details on [the wiki](https://github.com/oliverrahner/node-red-contrib-homekit-bridged/wiki/Services).If you encounter problems with any of them please file an Issue.
+Check for more details on [the wiki](https://github.com/oliverrahner/node-red-contrib-homekit-bridged/wiki/Services).
+If you encounter problems with any of them please file an Issue.

 - Air Quality Sensor
 - Battery Service